unicef-polymer/etools-dialog/README.md

 * theme: String, default: 'default', possible values: 'default', 'confirmation'
 * size: String, default: 'sm', possible values: 'sm', 'md', 'lg'
 * keepDialogOpen , confirmBtnClickedCallback, showSpinner, spinnerText - Used to avoid dialog closing when confirm btn is clicked and to show a spinner inside the modal while the confirmBtnClickedCallback method executes
+* noAutoFocus: Boolean, default:false .
+Binded to noAutoFocus property of the iron-overlay-behaviour.
+When false, it's used to set the focus on the item from which the event to open the overlay originated and if that's empty to the element that has the `autofocus` attribute.
+We set this to `true` when the modal contains an iron-dropdown (which also uses iron-overlay-behavior) to avoid a bug in IE which consists of the dropdown's overlay no longer closing after being opened.

 ## Styling